akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “No.” His voice was quiet.

-She saw him waiting—the same expression she had seen in the hall—but it wasn't uncertainty.
+She saw him waiting—the same expression she had seen in the hall—but it wasn’t uncertainty.
 It was like he was letting the stormburst of her grief drench him, taking it in without flinching, without judging, without trying to stop it.
 He did not speak at once.

 Instead, he looked at her—not at her tears, not at the hot mess she had become, but *at her*.
 As if he was trying to see past the raw edges to what lay underneath, her real self.